MicrosoftDocs/sql-docs/docs/t-sql/queries/hints-transact-sql-query.md

  IGNORE_NONCLUSTERED_COLUMNSTORE_INDEX
  **Applies to**: [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)] through [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)].

  Prevents the query from using a nonclustered memory optimized columnstore index.
-If the query contains the query hint to avoid use of the columnstore index and an index hint to use a columnstore index, the hints are in conflict and the query returns an error.
+If the query contains the query hint to avoid the use of the columnstore index, and an index hint to use a columnstore index, the hints are in conflict and the query returns an error.

  MAX_GRANT_PERCENT = *percent*
  The maximum memory grant size in PERCENT.
 The query is guaranteed not to exceed this limit.
 The actual limit can be lower if the Resource Governor setting is lower than the value specified by this hint.
 Valid values are between 0.0 and 100.0.